XPMUser/XPMUser.github.io/README.md

 and I'll try to address it as soon as I can!

 For iPad users: Use a different device to load your save file.

-For Xbox users: Play Daboss7173's Definitive Edition if you want your character saved in Microsoft Edge or use a different device if you want your character saved from Microsoft Edge from open source versions of Old Prodigy.
+For Xbox users: Play Daboss7173's Definitive Edition if you want your character saved in Microsoft Edge or use a different device if you want your character saved from open source versions of Old Prodigy in Microsoft Edge.

 There are also forks of my mods.
 Check them out whenever you get the chance!
 They're awesome!